 ► John Cooper Works goes electric

-So, it's not a surprise that JCW will have to electrify - or even that it's happening so soon - but what is relevant is that when it comes to tuning operations such as this it's not just about squeezing more power from the car.
+Mini is working on making an EV version of its hot JCW cars, teasing us with camouflaged prototypes.
+It’s not a surprise that JCW will have to electrify – or even that it's happening so soon – but what is relevant is that when it comes to tuning operations such as this it's not just about squeezing more power from the car.

-Given the sharp, engaging chassis of the existing John Cooper Works GP, the bold aerodynamic aids and aggressive stance, the Mini Electric JCW will amost certainly achieve the true aim - which is to ignite a bit of passion, aspiration and visceral appeal around the small, affordable end of the electric car market.
+Given the sharp, engaging chassis of the existing John Cooper Works GP, the bold aerodynamic aids and aggressive stance, the Mini Electric JCW will almost certainly achieve the true aim – which is to ignite a bit of passion, aspiration and visceral appeal around the small, affordable end of the electric car market.

 Whether there'll be a significant bump in power is yet to be revealed.
 Given the short range of the existing Mini Electric, it would be quite an achievement to keep a lithe, light car, a more powerful motor and a range long enough to enjoy the experience.